Rovart/portfolio-tracker/README.md

 - Track P/L for each buy transaction

 ### Customization
-- Switch between USD and EUR base currencies
+- Switch between USD, EUR and other base currencies
 - Toggle privacy mode to hide balances
 - Adjust chart timeframes for different perspectives